kai-qu/notation/README.md

 And I went up to a guy called Mike Day and I said, “Show me a three ball trick.”
 And he showed me the most amazing three-ball trick.
 Anyone who juggles three balls semi-seriously will know of this trick called “Mills’ Mess.”
 And I was stumped—I could not write down a description of “Mills’ Mess.”
 It was amazing.
 But that I know it really well, it’s not actually that complicated!
 But back then it was completely, mind-blowingly complex.

 And there was no way to write it down!
 And we thought, “There must be ways of ways of writing down juggling tricks.”
 There are ways of writing down language, there are ways of writing down music, ways of writing down dance, actually, multiple ways of writing down dance, so there must be a way of writing down juggling tricks.
 And we looked through all the back issues of the juggling magazines we had—there are, actually, magazines published about juggling—we looked through all the back issues, and none of them had descriptions of juggling tricks.
 So we decided to invent a notation for juggling.
-Now this didn’t happen overnight—this took some considerable time--and our early attempts were very poor.
+Now this didn’t happen overnight—this took some considerable time—and our early attempts were very poor.
 They were inadequate to describe many of the tricks we thought a notation should be able to describe.
 And eventually we hit on a scheme that seemed to work.
 And we used it to write down loads of different juggling tricks that we knew.

 We discovered that if we arranged those tricks in just the right way, they fell into a pattern.
 There was an underlying, unsuspected structure.
 As long as you had the courage to leave gaps.
 And this goes back to things like the Periodic Table, when Mendeley was writing down all the elements—he realized that if you arranged them all according to function, then there were gaps, and that then predicted the existence of chemical elements.